Japanese destroyer Harusame (1935): Operational history

-In January 1943, Harusame returned to Truk escorting the troopship Asama Maru, and continued on to Wewak to resume transport operations to Kavieng.
+In January 1943, Harusame returned to Truk escorting the troopship Asama Maru, and continued to Wewak to resume transport operations to Kavieng.
 On 24 January, she was torpedoed by the submarine USS Wahoo, and had to be beached to avoid sinking.
-She was recovered by salvage teams, returning to Truk for emergency repairs by the end of February, and returning on to Yokosuka by the end of May.
+She was recovered by salvage teams, returning to Truk for emergency repairs by the end of February, and returning to Yokosuka by the end of May.
 At Yokosuka Naval Arsenal, one gun turret was removed and replaced by two additional triple Type 96 25 mm AT/AA Guns.
-She was reactivated at the end of November, and returned to Truk on 11 January 1944.
+She was reactivated at the end of November and returned to Truk on 11 January 1944.

 Through the middle of February, Harusame escorted tanker convoys from Tarakan and Balikpapan to Truk, suffering from minor damage in an air raid by United States Navy aircraft at Truk which killed two crewmen.
 She was reassigned to Palau on 19 February, and patrolled from Palau until the end of March.
 In April and May, she performed escort duties between Davao and Lingga and Tawitawi.
-On 8 June, while on an assignment to evacuate troops from Biak, she was attacked, and sunk, by USAAF B-25 bombers approximately 30 mi northwest of Manokwari, New Guinea at position 00°05′S 132°45′E. Of her crew, 74 were killed, including squadron commander Captain Masashichi Shirahama.
-She was removed from the navy list on 10 August 1944.
+On 8 June, while on an assignment to evacuate troops from Biak, she was attacked, and sunk, by United States Army Air Forces B-25 bombers approximately 30 mi northwest of Manokwari, New Guinea at position 00°05′S 132°45′E. Of her crew, 74 were killed, including squadron commander Captain Masashichi Shirahama.
+She was removed from the Navy list on 10 August 1944.